usyd-meta-lab/Perceptual-Discrimination-Task/README.md

 - For local debugging, you can temporarily enable `jsPsych.data.get().localSave('csv','mydata.csv');` in the `on_finish` callback to save a CSV locally (commented out in the code).

 ## Common Customizations
-- **Change the Dot Stimulus**: Adjust the grid size or dot color in `dot-difference-functions.js` if you want different visuals.
-- **Modify the Staircase**: See `dot-difference-functions.js` to change how difficulty is updated each trial.
 - **Confidence Scale Labels**: The default 6-point scale is labeled from `"Guessing"` to `"Certain"`.
 Edit these labels in the `conf_instruc` and `dot_trial` confidence rating sections.

 ## Troubleshooting